kodecocodes/i10t/measurements-and-units/measurements-and-units.markdown

 Here’s the breakdown:

 1. You’re subclassing `UnitConverter`.
-Subclasses must also implement `NSCopying`, though that isn’t currently mentioned in the documentation.
+Subclasses must also implement `NSCopying`, though that isn’t mentioned in the documentation at the time of writing this chapter.
 2. These are the two properties needed to perform logarithmic conversions.
 A coefficient and a log base.
 3. This is the initializer which allows you to set the two properties
 4. This is the implementation required for `NSCopying`.
 Your class is immutable, so you can just return `self`.